overington/overington.github.io/_posts/2024-07-14-welcome-to-jekyll.markdown

 ---
-layout: post
 title: "Welcome to Jekyll!"
-slug: welcome-to-jekyll
 date: 2024-07-14 16:59:59 +0100
-categories: jekyll update
+categories: ["jekyll", "update"]
+slug: "welcome-to-jekyll"
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.